-Research Advisory Committee Hears From Gun Policy Stakeholders
+Research Advisory Committee Hears from Stakeholders and Considers Funding Priorities

 The Research Advisory Committee of the National Collaborative on Gun Violence Research held its inaugural meeting in Washington, D.C., focused on setting research priorities for the $20 million to $50 million in grant funding that it will award over the next four years.